The Vermont Statutes Online

 (1) “Annuity obligation” means the present value of the charity’s payment obligation to the donor as calculated by the Internal Revenue Code actuarial tables.

-(4) "Qualified charitable organization" means a charitable organization which:
+(4) “Qualified charitable organization” means a charitable organization that:

 (B) has been in continuous operation for at least three years, or is a successor or affiliate of a charitable organization that has been in continuous operation for at least three years.

-(b) Charitable gift annuities may be issued and maintained only by a qualified charitable organization.
+(b) Limitation.
+Charitable gift annuities may be issued and maintained only by a qualified charitable organization.